 The spread-spectrum technique involves mixing a useful digital signal (here at 4 kbit/s) with a complex pseudo-random code (in this case at 3 Mbit/s).

 In addition, an X-band telemetry subassembly provides downlink transmission of stored image data.
 Also, an L-band telemetry subassembly is installed to send image data directly to ground stations.

 • The end-of-life of the SPOT-4 mission was on June 29th, 2013.
 6)

-- level 1C products (data orthorectified reflectance at the top of atmosphere)
+- level 1C products (data orthorectified reflectance at the top of the atmosphere)

 - level 2A products (data orthorectified surface reflectance after atmospheric correction, along with clouds mask and their shadow, and mask of water and snow).

-Most of the images acquired had been processed at level 1C and 2A, except some of them affected by an unusual image localization error which didn’t allow performing correct image ortho-rectification and integration in image series for image superposition.
+Most of the images acquired had been processed at levels 1C and 2A, except some of them were affected by an unusual image localization error which didn’t allow performing correct image ortho-rectification and integration in image series for image superposition.